rafia-farooq/growmodo-project/README.md

 - Plugins used: Contact Form 7, ACF, Updraft for backup

 4. Development Notes
-- Used rem/em for responsive scaling
+- A fully responsive layout that works on multiple devices (mobile, tablet, desktop)
-- CSS Grid and flexbox used for feature sections
+- CSS Grid, flexbox rem/em used for responsiveness
 - Hamburger menu with JavaScript toggle logic
 - Template parts used for reusable sections
 - Custom fields used for dynamic section so that client can easily update
+- WordPress Loop for custom post types
+- Optimize for performance

 5. Setup Instructions
 - Download a fresh install of WordPress to local machine